 VSA Vermont Staff

-VSA Vermont employs three full-time staff and up to 40 part-time artist-instructors.
+VSA Vermont (VSA VT) employs three full-time staff and up to 40 part-time artist-instructors.

 Peggy has a BFA from Massachusetts College of Art.
-She has been with VSA Vermont since 2000, when she began teaching in Start With The Arts.
+She has been with VSA VT since 2000, when she began teaching in Start With The Arts.
 In 2006 she became director of the statewide program.
 She has extensive work teaching children of all ages, as well as working with adult learners.
-In her role as Start With The Arts Director, she supervises a staff of 10 statewide and keeps in touch with 36 child care providers a year plus "alumni."
-Through her work at VSA Vermont she has created innovative partnerships such as the summer collaboration between Start With The Arts and the Franklin-Grand Isle Bookmobile, which has since grown into our statewide Start with the Arts Summer Library Outreach program, as well as "Aha!
+In her role as Start With The Arts Director, she supervises a staff of 12 statewide and keeps in touch with 42 participating childcare providers, plus alumni each year.
+Through her years of work at VSA VT she has created innovative partnerships such as the summer collaboration between Start With The Arts and the Franklin-Grand Isle Bookmobile, which grew into our statewide Start with the Arts Summer Library Outreach program, as well as "Aha!
 Adaptive Horses and Arts," art programming in conjunction with therapeutic horseback riding programs.
+She is committed to our mission and to encouraging joy, creative self-expression and professionalism.
 In 2009 Peggy became a full time staff member as Program Director.
 Peggy lives in the Champlain Islands with her family and enjoys riding and caring for her small herd of horses at Serendipity Farm and Studio.

 Lisa Aschbacher, Regional Coordinator

-Lisa Aschbacher brings more than 3 decades of experience in arts education and community based arts administration including three years teaching in VSAVT's Start With The Arts program to her new role as Regional Coordinator for the southern part of Vermont.
+Lisa Aschbacher brings more than 3 decades of experience in arts education and community based arts administration including three years teaching in VSA VT's Start With The Arts program to her role as Regional Coordinator for the southern part of Vermont.